 How to Apply Agile to Hardware:

 For software products, new and usable features appear steadily over time, which are aggregated to form a newly-released product.
-For hardware products, we do not produce a steady flow of usable features, causing some product features become usable late in the development cycle.
+For Agile hardware development, we do not produce a steady flow of usable features, causing some product features become usable late in the development cycle.
 However, the deliverables can still be developed and tested throughout the cycle, and this is the key point.
 This enables the continuing scope adjustment and refinement needed to hit planned shipment dates with the best possible value.
-More specifically, it enables a Scrum process.
+More specifically, it enables a Scrum project management process.

 An example of the overall flow of development, for hardware product that contains a software component, is illustrated in the figure: